Web3secNews/blog/src/content/blog/Account Abstraction .md

 - No Smart Contract Changes are Required.
 - Frictionless Switching Between Bundler and Paymaster Services.
-- No need to adopt Proprietary Relayers.
+- No need to adopt Proprietary Layers.
 - No Developer Tooling Lock-in.
 - More Decentralization.